 When I’m not on the UT campus, can I still use the digital collection?

 When you are not on campus it is important always to use the digital library to go to the databases.
 It will lead you through the proxy server, so that you are recognized as being from the UT.
-When you want to access articles directly you can use our off-campus button.
+When you want to access articles directly you can use our advanced tool Library Access Plugin.

 What should I do when I cannot access an article?

 Even though the University of Twente has access to countless articles in many journals en databases, you will hit a paywall at some point, or find that an article isn’t accessible for other reasons.
 In that case, first check if you are using the UT’s IP address, because only then, you will have access to our digital library.
 If you are using the right IP address, then try one of the following to get access after all:

 · Search in Google Scholar and place the title of the article between quotation marks (phrase search).